hugcabbage/next-version/README.md

 * 3, like v1.2.2, the value range is 0-9 except for the first part.
 * ...

-In theory, you can specify the length of the infinite length.
+In theory, you can specify an infinite length.

 ## Usage